 The DPT (Professional) program requires that each enrolled student have a laptop computer with internet access and computer privacy screen.
 Course assignments and exams will be given that necessitate access to a computer and the Internet.
-Laptop specifications can be found at https://www.westernu.edu/computing/computing-students.
+Laptop specifications can be found at https://support.westernu.edu - Laptop Requirements.